Why Short Practices Matter More Than You Think

 The walk around the block between meetings?

-It’s about doing what matters—and doing it consistently.
+It’s about doing what works — and doing it consistently.

-Here are some “tiny but mighty” examples you might try:
+Here are a few “tiny but mighty” supports:

 You Don’t Need More Time.
 You Need More You.